Could I have Plantar Fasciitis/Fasciosis?

 Should you be suffering from heel pain and are unsure if it is due to plantar fasciosis or another cause, it is worth consulting one of our experienced physiotherapists to get an accurate diagnosis and get started on a tailor-made exercise programme.
 It could help you avoid having heel pain for months longer than necessary!

-If you are looking for a Physio to treat Plantar Fasciitis in Dublin 15, you can book in to see one of our experienced Physio’s to get a more individualised assessment and treatment approach?
-You can now book an in-clinic or virtual/online appointment at our Blanchardstown Physiotherapy Clinic or our Castleknock Physiotherapy Clinic through our website www.somertonphysio.ie, email us on [email protected] or call us on 01 9069566.
+If you are looking for a Physio to treat Plantar Fasciitis in Dublin, you can book in to see one of our experienced Physio’s to get a more individualised assessment and treatment approach?
+You can now book an appointment at our Blanchardstown Physiotherapy Clinic, our Castleknock Physiotherapy Clinic or our Old Bawn Physiotherapy clinic through our website www.somertonphysio.ie, email us on [email protected] or call us on 01 9069566.